MSCowner/Download-IG/README.md

 5. Click **it** again to download the photo.

+Simply speaking, double click.

 That's it.

 ---

+### Bugs:

-Javascript can't control another tabs, so that it's not able to download all post at just one click.
+1. Javascript can't control another tabs, so that do anything just one click is impossible.

+2. You should give it a rest between click, otherwise it will open something wrong.

 ---